Spain's Prisa sells Alfaguara publisher to Penguin Random House

+ZURICH, March 21 The following are some of the main factors expected to affect Swiss stocks on Tuesday:

-MADRID Spanish media group Prisa (PRS.MC) said on Wednesday it had agreed to sell Alfaguara, publisher of Nobel-prize-winning author Mario Vargas Llosa and several other editorial brands, to Penguin Random House for 72 million euros ($100 million).
+MADRID, March 19 Spanish media group Prisa said on Wednesday it had agreed to sell Alfaguara, publisher of Nobel-prize-winning author Mario Vargas Llosa and several other editorial brands, to Penguin Random House for 72 million euros ($100 million).

-German media group Bertelsmann (BTGGg.F) and Britain's Pearson (PSON.L) last year completed the merger of their publishers Penguin and Random House.
+German media group Bertelsmann and Britain's Pearson last year completed the merger of their publishers Penguin and Random House.

 Alfaguara - directly owned by Santillana, a publishing house controlled in turn by Prisa - is one of Spain's best-known book publishers, founded by celebrated novelist and Nobel prize-winner Camilo Jose Cela in the 1960s.